-The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
-No. 268 of 2006) (Table 1).
+The dedicated shellfish samples available for this shellfish area were found to be to be non-compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+No. 268 of 2006) (Table 1) for copper, lead, nickel zinc and faecal coliforms.
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme indicate that there are some water quality issues in some of the waters discharging in the vicinity of this shellfish area, reflecting the results of macroinvertebrate sampling.
+The results of the WFD monitoring programme indicate that there are water quality issues within the area, reflecting the results of zinc in some of the pollutant sampling and in some of the waters discharging in the vicinity of this shellfish area, reflecting issues with macro invertebrates.

-The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area.
-However, this shellfish area is in compliance with the shellfish guideline value for faecal coliforms as indicated above.
+The shellfish flesh classification monitoring indicates faecal contamination in this shellfish area.